neow3j/neow3j/README.md

 This project is based on [web3j](https://web3j.io), but focusing on NEO.
 That's why the suffix "w3j" was added to the "neo" name, forming "neow3j".

-Well... then, it was simply natural to imagine [Bongo Cat](https://knowyourmeme.com/memes/bongo-cat) playing on NEO nodes and "neow'ing" instead of "meow'ing", don't you think? :-)
+Well... then, it was simply natural to imagine [Bongo Cat](https://knowyourmeme.com/memes/bongo-cat) playing on NEO nodes and neow'ing instead of meow'ing, don't you think? :-)

 ## Thanks and Credits